phyx-be/STS/README.md

 - pay attention to the polarity marks on the plane body and the baseplate
 - solder the mechanical joints on one side first.
 This will allow you to make easy corrections when it's not perfectly perpendicular

+A more detailed step-by-step assembly manual with pictures is available [on the Adafruit website](https://learn.adafruit.com/space-shuttle-discovery-solder-kit).

 ## REV 00
 First prototype to verify the mechanical design.